-Welcome to the Ancient Studies Department
+Welcome to the Ancient Studies Department at UMBC

 Focusing on the study of the cultures of Ancient Greece and Rome, Ancient Studies provides a rigorous, interdisciplinary education that spans 3,500 years of human history and continues to be relevant in the present.
 In addition to courses in Greek and Latin language that form the foundation of the discipline, the department offers an array of fascinating courses in the myth and literature, archaeology and history, politics, society, and cultures of the Ancient world.
 Ancient Studies professors are passionate about their subjects and love teaching them; they are easy to engage in conversation and make time for their students.
 Their professional expertise ranges from the Bronze Age to the Byzantine Period and all points in between.

 The hallmark of Ancient Studies at UMBC is an unparalleled student experience.
 The department offers numerous opportunities for students to study and travel abroad, to do internships, and to take part in archaeological fieldwork.
 Each spring, Ancient Studies professors lead a study tour that enables students to experience firsthand the landscapes, artifacts, monuments, and works of art they have studied in classes.
 At UMBC, Ancient studies majors have unique prospects for conducting research.
 Are you curious about ancient music?
 Have a replica ancient instrument built and learn to play it.
 Do you love ancient vase painting?
 Visit European museums and study them privately.
 Are you interested in the principles of ancient science and technology?
 Develop a research project in these fields.
 Whatever vision you have for your education, the Ancient Studies department can help you realize it.